Xbow System Lectures

 4 Weeks Later: 13 Weeks Total for Initial Alignment.
 Day of Change to .014X.025 Niti Archwires

-I am currently using the Lotus Plus DS Hybrid self-ligating bracket system which is active on incisors and passive on canines and bicuspids.
+I am using the Lotus Plus DS Hybrid self-ligating bracket system, which is active on incisors and passive on canines and bicuspids.
 I use the MBT prescription in a .018-inch slot.
-The slot tolerances are tight and we find it difficult sometimes to close the clips when using .017X.025-inch archwires.
-Presently the archwire progression we are using is .012-inch niti, followed by .014-inch niti (if necessary), followed by .018-inch niti to the second molars, followed by .016X.022-inch niti, and finally, .017X.022-inch heat-treated stainless-steel archwires.
-Final adjustments are done in .016X.022-inch beta titanium.
+The slot tolerances are tight, and we sometimes find it difficult to close the clips when using .017X.025-inch archwires.

 "C" Clip, SS Passive, Lotus Passive, and Lotus Interactive